 Beautiful and slender, red-bellied monkeys’ dense gray pelage is highlighted by a rust-red patch of fur on the belly that makes them easy to identify.
 Thick white hair around their neck resembles the ruffled lace collars of Renaissance noblemen—hence, their common names of red-bellied or white-throated monkeys.
 The crown of their head appears pointed, as do their ears.

 Their narrow mouth protrudes outward.
 Like all guenons, they have cheek pouches in which to store food as they forage.
 Their flat nose has slanted nostrils.
 Their light brown eyes are round.
 Their hands and feet have five digits with opposable thumbs and toes.
 Their thighs are very muscular.

 Red-bellied monkeys are primarily frugivores, but their diet also includes leaves and insects.
-In the Lama forest of Benin, these monkeys gorge on ripe fruit and seem to especially enjoy the taste of the velvet tamarind and guava fruit.
+In the Lama forest of Benin, these monkeys fill themselves on ripe fruit and seem to especially enjoy the taste of the velvet tamarind and guava fruit.
 They also feed from a large number of evergreen shrubs and trees.
 During the dry season, they consume unripe fruit of various species, but favor fruit from the cotton tree, which not only provides them with food but also water.
 Their habitat can change drastically from one season to the next—for instance in the Oueme valley of south Benin, the land is submerged by several feet of water during the rainy season, which happens twice a year: April–July and August–September.
 So, when food is scarce, they occasionally raid crops.